HOW TO PREPARE FOR FLORIDA VACATION:

 - Free wi-fi is available through all of the Walt Disney World Resorts as well as their Theme and Water Parks.

 - Download the My Disney Experience app to book dining reservations and fastpasses.
 Using this app you can also change and cancel these reservations.
-While you’re at it, you should also check out the Best Apps for Disney Trip Planning.
+While you’re at it, you should also check out the best budget cellphone plan with unlimited internet and plan start as $5.

 - If you’re a Disney resort guest be sure to book your fastpasses 60 days in advance of your arrival.
 This is 30 days before everyone else can book their Fastpasses.